Women’s Self Defense begins with Awareness

 REGISTER FOR OUR FREE WOMEN’S SELF DEFENSE WORKSHOP!

 JOIN US IN PERSON!

-Balance Martial Arts will be hosting a free women’s Self Defense Workshop Saturday, October 8th from 12:15 – 1:15pm.
+Balance Martial Arts will be hosting a free women’s Self Defense Workshop Saturday, April 22nd at 2 pm.
 We will be covering all the tactics, and safety tips outlined in this article, as well as teaching important, life saving self-defense skills that every woman needs to know.
 This is a free course, but space is limited!
-You must pre-register to participate
+You must pre-register to participate, space is limited!!

 To register, you can contact us at 919.463.9833, email@example.com.

 Our special workshop will be on Saturday, October 8th but you don’t have to wait to get started until then; check our schedule and come on by!!

 Come to class a few minutes early and you can participate the same day!